ioccc-src/winner/2011/dlowe/README.md

 ./dlowe -<n_iterations> corpus1/ [...] corpus0/ < start.net > trained.net
 ```

-NOTE: In the above command, the directory args MUST end in a "/".
+NOTE: In the above command, the directory args MUST end in a `/`.

-Then to use the `trained.net`:
+Then to use `trained.net`:

 ```sh
 ./dlowe file [file ...] < trained.net